cloudmesh/cloudmesh-cloud/docs/_sources/vm.md.txt

 :--interval=INTERVAL: a specified interval in seconds

-:--format=FORMAT: The output format: txt, csv, table
+:--output=OUTPUT: The output format: txt, csv, table

 :--refresh: To update the state of the vms specified with clouds and names